hansehe/Wind-Blade-Inspection/README.md

 ## Results

 In short, the software segments the wind blade using the grid points, then detects and identifies the blade edges using Hough line transformation on a limited set of feature points along the blade edges to improve accuracy and efficiency.
-Some results are shown below, where the orange arrow shows the estimated heading acoording to the blade edges.
+Some results are shown below, where the orange arrow shows the estimated heading which aims to follow the direction of the blade.

 ![alt text](ResultFigures/normal_navigation.png)